 At the same time, mobile patient engagement is on the rise.
 A 2016 study by Boston Technology Corporation found that 74% of patients endorse mHealth tools.
 In 2019, this number is definitely higher.

 Two market segments distinguish themselves when it comes to mHealth apps.
-Let’s look at where the opportunities lie.
+Let’s look at where the opportunities lie in terms of mobile app trends.

 Healthcare providers are leveraging the added value of digital healthcare to optimise their practice.
 Medical apps for doctors are helpful in streamlining a number of processes, improving the efficiency of the medical service.
 Some of the benefits include: